Livestream Chat

 Demo Implementation

-At the moment the SDK does not provide a default UI component that uses this controller.
-But you can find an example implementation in the UIKit Demo App, which demonstrates:
+At the moment the SDK does not provide a default UI component that uses these APIs.
+But you can find example implementations in the stream-chat-swift repository:

 • Configuring message limits